 Including people with disabilities

-Staff also inform displaced people about psychosocial disorders and the services available to them.
-After five years of intermittent fighting and numerous displacements to flee the war, many children show signs of anxiety, depression, and even psychological trauma.
+They also inform displaced people about psychosocial disorders and the services which are available; after five years of intermittent fighting and numerous displacements to flee the war, a lot of children show signs of anxiety, depression, or even psychological trauma.
 However, mental health problems are taboo in Libya.
-Handicap International connects families with other organizations that offer specific support, including leisure activities, and group discussion sessions.
-Through this project, Handicap International will help 3,000 people.
+The organization puts families in contact with organizations offering appropriate support, including leisure activities, group discussion sessions etc. Handicap International plans to refer and raise the awareness of 3,000 people through this work.

-Handicap International supports physical therapy units in four hospitals and health centers by providing mobility devices such as crutches, walkers, and wheelchairs.
-The organization will also train medical staff how to identify individuals that show signs of psychosocial trauma.
+Handicap International also supports physical therapy units in four hospitals and health centers, by donating equipment such as crutches, walkers and wheelchairs.
+The organization plans to provide training for medical staff in order to teach them to identify individuals showing signs of psychosocial trauma.

-Handicap International continues to raise people's awareness of the risks posed by anti-personnel landmines, explosive remnants of war, and small arms and light weapons, work we've been doing since the end of 2015.
-A total of 44 sessions have been held since the beginning of September, reaching nearly 900 people.
+Handicap International continues to raise people's awareness of the risks posed by anti-personnel landmines, explosive remnants of war, and small arms and light weapons, work which it has been doing since the end of 2015.
+A total of 44 sessions have been held since the beginning of September 2016, reaching nearly 900 people.